icopy-site/awesome-cn/docs/awesome/awesome-elixir.md

 * [Elixir in Action, Second Edition](https://www.manning.com/books/elixir-in-action-second-edition) - Revised and updated for Elixir 1.7, Elixir in Action, Second Edition teaches you how to apply Elixir to practical problems associated with scalability, fault tolerance, and high availability (2019).
 * [Elixir in Action, Third Edition](https://www.manning.com/books/elixir-in-action-third-edition) - Fully updated to Elixir 1.14, this authoritative bestseller reveals how Elixir tackles problems of scalability, fault tolerance, and high availability (2023).
 * [Elixir Succinctly](https://www.syncfusion.com/ebooks/elixir-succinctly) - A short book to learn the basic of Elixir and its ecosystem.
+* [Engineering Elixir Applications](https://pragprog.com/titles/beamops/engineering-elixir-applications/) - _(currently in Beta)_ As the subtitle suggests, this book explores the technologies and skills that support navigating each stage of software delivery with confidence.
 * [Erlang and Elixir for Imperative Programmers](https://leanpub.com/erlangandelixirforimperativeprogrammers) - Introduction to Erlang and Elixir in the context of functional concepts by Wolfgang Loder (2016).
 * [Erlang in Anger](http://www.erlang-in-anger.com/) - This book intends to be a little guide about how to be the Erlang medic in a time of war by Fred Hebert (2014).
 * [Functional Web Development with Elixir, OTP, and Phoenix](https://pragprog.com/book/lhelph/functional-web-development-with-elixir-otp-and-phoenix) - Open doors to powerful new techniques that will get you thinking about web development in fundamentally new ways (2017).